thunderbird/thunderbird-notifications/docs/deploying.rst

 Deploying changes
 =================

+**Important:** before you proceed with deploying changes, make sure you've actually merged in the hand-written yaml changes to the notifications json file.
+You can find instructions on the `project's readme. <../README.md>`_

 Ensure you're setup by following the setup instructions available `here. <https://thunderbird.github.io/pulumi/getting-started.html>`_

 Additionally you'll also need a login token from pulumi cloud.
 The pulumi cloud account is located in the Services 1password account.
 Alternatively you can log-in through pulumi cloud via ``pulumi login``.